What is the Function of the Nervous System?

 The medulla functions involuntarily.
 The medulla responds to various heart functions by dilating the blood flow so that there is a higher or lower amount of oxygen circulation, it can help by responding in fight or flight situations by switching digestion off or on, causes us to cough or sneeze to get rid of unwanted particles that get into your nasal cavity, and also controls vomiting or swallowing in order to dispel anything that may bring harm to you.

 The fourth region of the brain that we will look at is the brain stem.
-The brains stem has three different parts: the medulla (which we just looked at), pons, and midbrain.
+The brain stem has three different parts: the medulla (which we just looked at), pons, and midbrain.

 The pons sort of functions as a message headquarters for many other parts of the brain.

 It aids in communication between brain sections, like the cerebrum and cerebellum.
 The pons is right above the medulla, and beneath the midbrain.
 So, it sits right in the middle.
 Many essential nerves stem from the pons.
 The vestibulocochlear nerve permits sound to proceed from our ears into our brain.
 The abducens nerve permits the eyes to move and look horizontally.
 The trigeminal nerve allows for us to experience feeling in the face, and the facial nerve allows for us to actually make facial expressions.
 The pons helps in the duties of the medulla, and it is linked to managing our sleep cycles.

 Now, the midbrain is called the midbrain, because it sits between the forebrain and the hindbrain; but it’s important to note that out of the three parts of the brain stem it is not located in the middle.
 The midbrain functions, like the medulla, as this super message headquarters between the forebrain (or cerebral cortex) and the hindbrain (or the cerebellum and brainstem).
 The midbrain allows you to incorporate sensory data coming from your eyes and ears with data coming from your body’s muscle movements; helping it to adjust your movements based on important information.